Plea Bargaining & Pleading Guilty to Houston Criminal Charges > FAQ

 What is wrong with plea bargaining if I am guilty, if I don’t see any defenses, and if I can get deferred adjudication?

-Nothing.
+Nothing is inherently wrong with plea bargaining.
 This is what an ethical attorney might do, as it may be the best option for you.
-But we recommend you discuss your case with a qualified attorney first.
-You should be aware of all the consequences of a plea, both obvious and hidden.
+But we recommend you discuss your case with a qualified Houston defense attorney first.
+You should be aware of all the consequences of a plea bargain, both obvious and hidden.

-Mr. Haggard does negotiate Plea Bargain Agreements after being careful to advise clients of the effects of a conviction or even a deferred adjudication.
+Mr. Haggard does negotiate Plea Bargain Agreements after carefully advising clients of the effects of a conviction or even a deferred adjudication.

-Not everyone wants to contest their case and of those who do, not all have solid grounds on which to mount and orchestrate a defense.
-If Mr. Haggard cannot obtain a Dismissal prior to setting your case for trial, and if you do not want to go to trial, he will negotiate to protect your rights under the law, as well as make sure that a complete investigation has been done, in order to assure that you get the best offer and the fairest terms on a Plea Bargain Agreement.
+Not everyone wants to contest their case and of those who do, not all have solid grounds on which to mount and orchestrate a legal defense.
+If Carl Haggard cannot obtain a Dismissal prior to setting your case for trial, and if you do not want to go to trial, he will negotiate to protect your rights under the law, as well as make sure that a complete investigation has been done prior to plea bargaining, in order to assure that you get the best offer and the fairest terms on a Plea Bargain Agreement.